-- 9 NHS Somerset ICB does not partially fund treatments for patients who do not meet the specified criterion that reflects their status. - 10 Couples with unexplained fertility problems that are not eligible to apply for fertility treatment funding should be advised to contact fertility support groups (information will be available from the clinic). - 11 Patients who have secondary sub fertility will not be eligible to have NHS funded consultations with fertility services, to assess their condition and secure treatment advice. - Funding is not approved for couples who have received NHS funded IUI/IVF/ICSI treatment elsewhere UNLESS a member of the couple has received treatment as part of another couple and is now requesting treatment under their current relationship. - 13 NHS Somerset ICB does not commission any clinical services associated with surrogacy. - 14 Funding approved by the Evidence Based Interventions Panel, is available for one year. - Patients who are not eligible for treatment under this policy, please refer to Section I EVIDENCE BASED INTERVENTIONS APPLICATION PROCESS on how to apply for funding with evidence of clinical exceptionality.
+- 9 NHS Somerset ICB does not partially fund treatments for patients who do not meet the specified criterion that reflects their status. - 10 Couples with unexplained fertility problems that are not eligible to apply for fertility treatment funding should be advised to contact fertility support groups (information will be available from the clinic). - 11 Patients who have secondary sub fertility will not be eligible to have NHS funded consultations with fertility services, to assess their condition and secure treatment advice. - Funding is not approved for couples who have received NHS funded IUI/IVF/ICSI treatment elsewhere UNLESS a member of the couple has received treatment as part of another couple and is now requesting treatment under their current relationship. - 13 NHS Somerset ICB does not commission any clinical services associated with surrogacy. - 14 Funding approved for Fertility Assessment and Treatment by the Evidence Based Interventions Panel, is available for 10 months.